camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/20-start-page-view.html.md

 ---

-On the start page of Cockpit you get an overview of the installed plugins - at least you will see the two pre-installed plugins.
-Additionally installed plugins will be automatically added below the existing ones.
+On the start page of Cockpit you get an overview of the installed plugins - you will see at least two pre-installed plugins.
+Additionally installed plugins will automatically be added below the existing ones.

 ## Deployed Processes (List)